brissonwilliam/ihavefriends/README.md

 <!-- ABOUT THE PROJECT -->
 # About The Project

-ihavefriends is a personnal project made just for fun for my friends.
-Most of the content and functionnalities of the website are not to be taken seriously.
-They are not meant to be understood or used by the general public as they are built uppon inside jokes and fun memories of the clique.
+ihavefriends is a personal project made just for fun for my friends.
+Most of the content and functionalities of the website are not to be taken seriously.
+They are not meant to be understood or used by the general public as they are built upon inside jokes and fun memories of the clique.

 ### Built With